1992 World Snooker Championship: Final

-In the first frame of the third session, White made breaks of 40 and 50, then followed this with a total clearance of 134 to lead 12-6, having scored 294 points since Hendry had last scored any.
+In the first frame of the third session, White made breaks of 40 and 50, then followed this in frame 18 with a total clearance of 134 to lead 12–6, having scored 294 points since Hendry had last scored any.
 Hendry compiled a break of 86 to take the 19th frame, and then won frame 20 with breaks of 30 and 45.
 The next two frames both featured breaks over 60 by White as he re-established a six-frame lead.
-Snooker journalist and historian David Hendon wrote in 2025 that at "at 12–6 it seemed as if White’s coronation as world champion was guaranteed", and that this still seemed very likely when the score reached 14–8.
+Snooker journalist and historian David Hendon wrote in 2025 that "at 12–6 it seemed as if White's coronation as world champion was guaranteed", and that this still seemed very likely when the score reached 14–8.
 During the 24th frame, Hendry potted a brown off the spot from the last red and gained position to pot the yellow.
 In 2020 he called this "one of the best shots of my career".
-Brendan Cooper, author of Deep Pockets: Snooker and the Meaning of Life (2023) described the shot as "a quintessential moment of ice-cold Hendry guts."
+Brendan Cooper, author of Deep Pockets: Snooker and the Meaning of Life (2023), described the shot as "a quintessential moment of ice-cold Hendry guts."
 Hendry went on to clear the table and win the frame; Cooper described this as "the beginning of the end" for White.
-Clive Everton wrote that while Hendry "kept his nerve and his resolve", White was "strangely unfocused".
+Everton wrote that while Hendry "kept his nerve and his resolve", White was "strangely unfocused".

-Hendry compiled three century breaks during the concluding four frames and won 18–14.
-It was the fourth time that White has lost in a world championship final, and the third consecutive year that he had done so.
+Hendry compiled three century breaks during the concluding five frames and won 18–14.
+It was the fourth time that White had lost in a world championship final, and the third consecutive year that he had done so.
 Hendry said in a post-match interview that he felt it was the "best snooker [he] had ever played", adding that he did "feel sorry for Jimmy.
 If he wasn't playing me, I would have wanted him to win".
 White praised the standard of Hendry's play, and said "every time I made a mistake, he kept punching me.
 This is the only time I've lost here when I don't feel sick."